 Kniffen spent twenty years as a senior executive at The May Department Stores, a company operating Lord & Taylor, Filene's, Fox, Hecht's, May-Cohen's, Robinson's of Florida, Sibley's, Horne's, Kaufman's, Foley's, Marshall Field's, Famous Barr, ZCMI, Goldwater's, May D&F, The Denver, Meier and Frank, Robinson's, Strawbridge's, Thalhimer's, May Company Cleveland, May Company California, May Company Akron, Strauss, Venture, Caldor, Sycamore, Loehmann's, Payless ShoeSource, as well as developing, owning and operating 26 super regional shopping malls.

 As SVP Finance and Treasurer Kniffen ran Treasury Operations, Tax, Risk, Investor Relations, Public Relations, Long Range Financial Planning, Acquisition Analysis, Competitor Comparison, and Medical.
 Kniffen also managed the $3 billion pension, profit sharing and foundation portfolio.
 Kniffen chartered and was president of the three May National Banks, and president of the insurance subsidiaries of May.

-Prior to joining May, Mr. Kniffen spent two years reporting to the treasurer of Icahn & Co. doing acquisitions and divestitures for Carl Icahn's organization.
+Prior to May, Kniffen spent two years reporting to the treasurer of Icahn and Company and doing acquisitions and divestitures with Carl Icahn's organization.
 In 1984 Kniffen issued the largest junk bond that had been issued up until that time.

-Mr Kniffen majored in English at the University of Illinois.
-Mr. Kniffen holds a B.S. in Journalism from Southern Illinois University and a M.B.A. in Finance from Lindenwood University.
-Mr. Kniffen did his doctoral work in Finance at St. Louis University.
+Kniffen majored in English at the University of Illinois, received a bachelor's degree in journalism from Southern Illinois University, an M.B.A. in finance from Lindenwood University, and did doctoral work in finance at St. Louis University.